Morrie Steevens

-Morris Dale Steevens (born October 7, 1940), is an American former professional baseball left-handed pitcher, who played in Major League Baseball (MLB) for the Chicago Cubs (1962) and Philadelphia Phillies (1964–1965).
+Morris Dale Steevens (October 7, 1940 – June 16, 2024), was an American professional baseball left-handed pitcher, who played in Major League Baseball (MLB) for the Chicago Cubs (1962) and Philadelphia Phillies (1964–1965).
 During his playing days, Steevens stood 6 ft 2 in tall, weighing 175 lb.

+Baseball career

-Morrie attended Salem High School in Salem, Illinois.
+Morrie attended Salem High School in Salem, Illinois, where he earned varsity letters in baseball, basketball, football, and track.
 He was signed as a undrafted free agent by the Chicago Cubs in 1958.

+Steevens began his 10-year pro career as a 17-year-old at with the Class D Pulaski Cubs in 1958.
+In the minors he made the All-Star team in 1959 pitching for the Class D Paris Lakers and in 1960 with the Class C St. Cloud Rox.
+He pitched a no-hitter, as well, in 1960 for the Rox against the Minot Mallards.

-Steevens' ten-year pro career began in 1958, and he made the Cubs' 28-man early-season roster out of spring training in 1962.
-He went unscored upon in four April relief appearances (covering 31/3 innings pitched) before being sent back to the Double-A San Antonio Missions, for whom he won 15 games.
-The Cubs then recalled him in September and used him in eight games, including his only big-league starting assignment.
-On September 19 he went 32/3 innings against the Phillies at Connie Mack Stadium, permitted four earned runs, and was charged with the loss in a game shortened by rain.
+After going 11-6 with a 3.35 ERA for the Double-A San Antonio Missions in 1961 and making a third-straight All-Star appearance, Steevens made the Cubs' 28-man early-season roster out of spring training in 1962.
+He went unscored upon in four April relief appearances (covering 31/3 innings pitched) before being sent back to San Antonio, where he won 15 games.
+The Cubs recalled Steevens in September and used him in eight games, including his only big-league starting assignment.
+On September 19 he went 32/3 innings against the Phillies at Connie Mack Stadium, permitting four earned runs, and picking up the loss in a game shortened by rain.
 Those were the only runs allowed by the rookie Steevens in 15 innings pitched for the 1962 Cubs.